R2D2Env/go-msgraph/README.md

 go-msgraph is a go lang implementation of the Microsoft Graph API.
 See https://developer.microsoft.com/en-us/graph/docs/concepts/overview

 ## General
 This implementation has been written to get various user, group and calendar details out of a Microsoft Azure Active Directory.
-Currently only READ-access is implemented, but you are welcome to add WRITE-support to it & backmerge it
+Currently only READ-access is implemented.

+POST-access to the /sendMail API has also been implemented.

 ## Features
 working & tested: